steveafrost/page-specific-javascript-rails/README.md

 ## Outline

 As we create our application, using a single file for all of our JS can cause a lot of headaches.
 As the file gets bigger and bigger it becomes harder to find anything.
-We want to separate our JS into different files based on their functionality.
+We want to organize our JS into different files based on their functionality.
 One way to do this is to have page specific JS files.

 ## Page Specific JS in a manifest